jawooson/AI_Project_3/README.md

 Cosine distance is commonly used in tasks utilizing text data because Euclidean distance can be skewed based on document sizes.
 Cosine distance is a more appropriate measurement because the angle of vectors is measured, which makes it a more robust distance measurement. [[12]](https://www.machinelearningplus.com/nlp/cosine-similarity/)

 ## 4a.
-How does CodeSearchNet Implement Testing
+How does CodeSearchNet Implement Testing?
 * Ok so testing is interesting.
 The test set consists of 99 queries.
 For each query, we are given 1000 code snippets.
 Of the 1000 code snippets, only one is relevant and 999 are distractors, so the evaluation task is to rank them.  [[1]](https://arxiv.org/pdf/1909.09436.pdf)

 ## 4b.
 Metrics for Test Accuracy: MRR